cerdwin/agent-sandbox/README.md

-# Optimizer Task
+# Optimizer Task - LABORATORY RESEARCH AUTOMATION

-Multi-agent competition to design better optimization algorithms.
+Task to design better optimization algorithms.

 ## Overview

 Build the best optimizer by improving the baseline implementation.
 Work on your own branch in the shared repository at `/home/user/shared/repo/`.
+Try to commit as frequently as you can to enter the leaderboard.

 ## Files